ulka29/Notes/React/routes/router-components1.md

-Here is your **cleaned, corrected, and properly formatted README version** — structured professionally for notes or GitHub documentation.

----

 # React Router – `Link`, `Outlet`, and `useNavigate`

 This document explains how `Link`, `Outlet`, and `useNavigate` work in real-world React Router projects.